 NSNumbervariable type is a class while

-NSIntegeris just ananother name for a normal C-type
+NSIntegeris just another name for a normal C-type

 #if __LP64__ || NS_BUILD_32_LIKE_64 typedef long NSInteger; typedef unsigned long NSUInteger; #else typedef int NSInteger; typedef unsigned int NSUInteger; #endif